-The new 40,000 square foot visitor center will be a two-story building in the location of the current visitor center, with space for enhancing the orientation, education and overall experience for Ford House visitors.
+The new, 40,000-square-foot visitor center has space for enhancing the orientation, education and overall experience for Ford House visitors.

-The new Visitor Center, and the new Administration Building, will aesthetically reflect the Cotswold style of the historic buildings, incorporating a slate roof, limestone exterior, copper gutters and other features inspired by the principles of the residential Cotswold architectural style, In addition, the interiors will draw inspiration from the sleek, rich, contemporary feel of the modern rooms in the Fords' home, which were designed by Sir Walter Teague in the 1930s.
+The new Visitor Center will aesthetically reflect the Cotswold style architecture of the historic buildings, incorporating a slate roof, limestone exterior, copper gutters and other features inspired by the principles of the main residence.
+In addition, the interiors will draw inspiration from the sleek, rich, contemporary feel of the modern rooms in the Fords' home, which were designed by Walter Teague in the 1930s.

-A dedicated education wing with two multi-functional classrooms and outdoor classroom space
+A dedicated education wing with two multi-functional rooms and outdoor classroom space.

 Exhibition space specifically for traveling and changing exhibits

-A second floor program space with glass walls overlooking Ford Cove, available for private and corporate rentals.
+A new event space with glass walls overlooking Ford Cove, available for private and corporate rentals.

-- Expansion of the popular Cotswold Café, which will have 50% more seating.
+- A brand new expanded restaurant, The Continental.
 With additional outdoor seating, it will be one of only a handful of dining locations in the area with views of Lake St. Clair.